wp-plugins/wp-seo-redirect-301/readme.txt

 If you click on "SEO Redirect 301" menu link, you will see a list of old urls pointing to the new ones.
 Its here where you can delete ones you don't want anymore.

 == Changelog ==

+= 1.3 =

+* Better description on table when you haven't yet changed your urls.

 = 1.2 =